deanhiller/playorm/readme.md

 This is another virtual view like looking into an RDBMS.

 So what about the denormalization hype in noSQL?
 Well, be careful.
 I was on one project where one request was taking 80 seconds and by re-normalizing all their data and not repeating so much of it, I brought the query down to 200ms.
 Behind the scenes the denormalization was causing 1 megabyte of data to be written on the request which normalization avoided.
 Denormalization can be good but partitioning of your indexes and normalizing the data is yet another way to solve similar issues.
+I do NOT encourage you to always normalize, just sometimes.
 Do be careful of having one small table that can be a hotspot though.
 Like anything, this is a tool and needs to be used correctly.
 Like hibernate, it can be used wrong.

 ## What Joins would look like